rajfta/dewa/cms/posts/en/One_Story_Two_Generations_Budaors.md

   helped to find harmony.
 Péter Buczkó and his son, Patrick, guided by family values, work together toward a shared goal: to make the future of the Budaörs headquarters even brighter.
-Read their story and discover how they are shaping the company’s next chapter together!
+Read their story and discover how they are shaping the company's next chapter together!
 coverImage: /Buczko_Peter_es_Patrick.jpg
+translationSlug: Egy_tortenet_ket_generacio_Budaors
 seo:
   title: 'One Story, Two Generations – Budaörs Headquarters'
-  description: Operation and management of Dewa Zrt.’s Budaörs headquarters
+  description: Operation and management of Dewa Zrt.'s Budaörs headquarters
 ---

 Dewa Zrt. started on September 30, 1990, when Péter Buczkó, József Ursz, and (later bought-out) Géza Bradács decided to leave their state-owned employer (HAFE – Gear and Painting Equipment Factory) and start a private business, with Péter’s wife, Ariela De Ambrosi, joining the venture.